ad-lightning/tags-ios-sdk-sample-app/README.md

 **Quick facts:**

-- The minimum supported iOS version is 14.0.
+- The minimum supported iOS version is 14.0 (this requirement can be lowered on demand).

 - SDK supports banner ad format.